K-Phoen/blog/content/posts/clusters-and-data-sharding-introducing-rendezvous-hashing.md

 ---
 title: "Clusters and data sharding: introducing rendezvous hashing"
-date: 2019-04-07
+date: 2019-04-11
-draft: true
 ---

 In a [previous article](/2019/01/29/clusters-and-membership-discovering-the-swim-protocol/), I started playing with distributed systems by implementing a distributed key-value store.

-At the end of this article I had a way to create a cluster, know its members and monitor their health.
+I used SWIM to create a cluster, know its members and monitor their health.
 But I still didn't touch the main feature of my store: actually distributing data.
-We'll address that here.
+Now is the time to address that.

 <!--more-->